Upsonic/gpt-computer-assistant/CONTRIBUTING.md

-We are open to any contribution as well. hh
+We are open to any contribution as well. hha